Skip to content

 By adopting Madeleine’s approach, you can dedicate time blocks for tasks where you excel, optimising your productivity and output quality.

-In fact, use the best CRM and sales engagement tools you can afford.
-Find one which solves the challenges you face, and use it!
+Use the best CRM and sales engagement tools you can afford.
+Find one that solves your challenges, and use it!
 Sales technology will make your job so much easier.

 “I’d recommend using a tool like Salesloft.
 So many companies don’t use a sales engagement tool.
-It means you have to log every single task, move it, and update it.”
+It means you must log every task, move it, and update it.”

 “A good CRM drives sales growth and forces you to be consistent in your actions.”

-Investing in the right software vastly reduces the number of manual activities you have to complete, freeing up a lot of your time.
+Investing in the right software vastly reduces the manual activities you must complete, freeing up your time for more important things.

-William is a big fan of keyboard shortcuts; they help you perform actions quickly - saving precious time.
+Isa Sher, Senior Sales Manager at Cognism, is a big fan of keyboard shortcuts.
+They help you perform actions quickly, saving precious time.

 These are his favourites: